neondatabase/website/content/docs/import/import-from-postgres.md

 ## Use pg_dump with pg_restore

-This section describes how to use the `pg_dump` utility with `pg_restore` to dump data from an existing PostgreSQL database and import it into your Neon database.
+This section describes how to use the `pg_dump` utility to dump data from an existing PostgreSQL database and import it into your Neon database using `pg_restore` .

 1. Start by retrieving the connection details for the existing PostgreSQL database and your Neon database.

-  You can obtain the connection string for your Neon database from the Neon **Dashboard**, under **Connection Details**.
-It will look something like this:
+  You must supply the connection details for your existing PostgreSQL database.
+You can obtain the connection string for your Neon database from the **Connection Details** widget on the Neon **Dashboard**.
+The connection string will look something like this:

   ```bash
   postgres://<user>:<password>@ep-polished-water-579720.us-east-2.aws.neon.tech:5432/neondb